immauss/openvas/Readme.md

 For docs on the web interface and scanning, use Greenbone's docs [here](https://docs.greenbone.net/GSM-Manual/gos-22.04/en/).
 Chapter's 8-14 cover the bits you'll need.
 - - - -
+# 18 August 2023 #
+## 22.4.27 ##
+To help reduce feed update times, now if you are using a data volume, when you update to the latest image, the startup scripts will extract the newer feeds data archive on the image to your local volume.

+-Scott

 # 11 August 2023 #
 ## 22.4.26 ##